sumedhac802/sumedhac802/README.md

-## Hi, my name is Sumedha Chanduri
+## Hello, my name is Sumedha Chanduri

 I am currently a freshman majoring in Computer Science at UNC Charlotte, and I plan to transfer to NC State.